 In order for an employee to be eligible for participation in an SEP IRA, the employee must be at least 21 years of age and have worked for the company in any three years in the prior five year period.
 This applies to both full-time and part-time employees alike.
 An employer can decide to set a less restrictive age or service requirement, as long as the rules of eligibility are applied consistently to every employee, including owners who are employed as well.

-If you have questions regarding an SEP IRA, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding an SEP IRA, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.